-21. In the experiment you have just completed, you started with a gene pool with allele frequencies of 0.6 and 0.4, let eggs and sperm find each other at random to make 100 zygotes, then allowed the zygotes to complete their life cycle and make a new gene pool.
-If you were to repeat this experiment, do you think the new gene pool would have the same ending allele frequencies?
+[17] In the experiment you have just completed, you started with a gene pool with allele frequencies of 0.6 and 0.4, let eggs and sperm find each other at random to make 100 zygotes, then allowed the zygotes to complete their life cycle and make a new gene pool.

+[17.1] If you were to repeat this experiment, do you think the new gene pool would have the same ending allele frequencies?
 Why or why not?

-- 22. RESET the simulation to restore the initial allele frequencies to 0.6 and 0.4, then click the GO button to start the simulation running.
-Use the DICE button to make 100 zygotes.
-Wait until all the gametes are gone, then record the genotype frequencies among the zygotes in the Experiment 2 column in the table on the previous page.
-Click the population around the life cycle until you return to the zygotes, recording the genotype or allele frequencies at each stage. - 23.
-Repeat the experiment a third time.
+- [18] RESET the simulation to restore the initial allele frequencies to 0.6 and 0.4, then click the GO button to start the simulation running.
+Use the DICE button to make 100 zygotes. - [18.1] Wait until all the gametes are gone, then record the genotype frequencies among the zygotes in the Experiment 2 column in the table above.
+Click the population around the life cycle until you return to the zygotes, recording the genotype or allele frequencies at each stage. - [19] Repeat the experiment a third time.
 RESET the simulation to restore the initial values to 0.6 and 0.4, then click the GO button.
-Use the DICE button to make zygotes, then click the population around the life cycle until you return to the zygotes.
-Record the frequencies in the Experiment 3 column in the table on the previous page. - 24.
-Was your prediction in Question 21 correct?
+Use the DICE button to make zygotes, then click the population around the life cycle until you return to the zygotes. - [19.1] Record the frequencies in the Experiment 3 column in the table above.

+[19.2] Was your prediction in Question 17.1 correct?
 Is the final frequency of allele M always the same?
 If it is not always the same, can you guess what causes it to be different every time?